Vargol/LucidEquiRectFix/README.md

-Early firmware versions for the Lucid VR180 camera had issues where the images where not quite alignmed correctly, requiring the user to tilt there head to see the 3D image instead of two not quite overlapping images.
+Early firmware versions for the Lucid VR180 camera had issues where the images where not quite alignmed correctly, requiring the user to tilt their head to see the 3D image instead of two not quite overlapping images.

 This script is a quick hack to correct the issues by rotating the right eye image as projected on a hemisphere.